UPDATED BY FRANZISKA SPRITZLER, RD, CDE, on May 7, 2024

 • Coffee

-• Almond milk (unsweetened only)
+• Almond milk or other nut milk (unsweetened only)

 • Sparkling water